-Oil and gas production involves the extraction of hydrocarbon from the subsurface with an established quantity of recoverable reserve which is often of commercial quantity.
-The exploration and production of these deposits involves separating the oil, gas, and residuals for onward use.
-Crude oil production in Nigeria is domiciled in the upstream petroleum segment of the value chain.
+Oil and gas production involve the extraction of hydrocarbon from the subsurface from an established quantity of recoverable reserve which is often of commercial quantity.
+Crude oil exploration and production in Nigeria is domiciled in the upstream petroleum segment of the value chain.
 The federation gets a share of the crude produced from all the production arrangements it is a party to.
-This share is termed the ‘’ equity crude’’, this portion is lifted and exported by the NNPC on behalf of the Nigerian state.
-The federation gas is also sold by NNPC to buyers1.
+All federation share of crude oil and gas is lifted and exported by the NNPC on behalf of the Nigerian state.

 Production activities concentration

-Crude oil and gas is currently being produced from three sedimentary basins: the onshore Anambra, the offshore Benin (deep-water and ultra-deep-water) and the Niger Delta (shallow and deep-water basins).
+Crude oil and gas is currently produced from three sedimentary basins: the onshore Anambra, the offshore Benin (deep-water and ultra-deep-water) and the Niger Delta (shallow and deep-water basins).
 There are varied types and levels of operation in ten of Nigeria’s thirty-six states (Abia, Akwa Ibom, Bayelsa, Cross Rivers, Delta, Edo, Imo, Lagos, Ondo, and Rivers).
-There is also off-shore activity in the Bight of Bonny, Bight of Benin, and the Gulf of Guinea.
+There is also offshore activity in the Bight of Bonny, Bight of Benin, and the Gulf of Guinea.
 Table 25 - Appendix 6 of the main report shows location of each producing OML.

 Figure 1: Map of Nigeria showing sedimentary basins

-In 2016, total crude oil production was 659,136.76 million barrels with an estimated value of $171.152 billion.
-The production data was supplied by COMD which includes production from the Joint Venture, Production Sharing Contracts, Service Contracts, Sole Risk and Marginal Fields.
-The crude oil monthly Average Selling Price ($) per barrel was computed using the monthly total sales supplied by COMD.
-The total estimated production value was arrived at, by multiplying the monthly volumes with the average monthly price for 2016.
+Estimated value for crude oil produced was US$50.486 billion and US$48.239 billion for 2018 and 2019, respectively.
+The production data was supplied by DPR.
+The crude oil monthly Average Selling Price ($) per barrel was computed using the monthly total sales data supplied by COMD.
+The total estimated production value was arrived at, by multiplying the monthly volumes with the average monthly price for each year.

-There was no production from the joint development zone between Nigeria and Sao-tome and Principe in the year.
-For further details on gas production, lifting and sales during the year see Chapter 2.5 of the main report.
+There was no production from the joint development zone between Nigeria and Sao-tome and Principe in the period.
+For further details on gas production, lifting and sales see chapters 2 and 3 of the NEITI 2018 and 2019 Oil & Gas Industry Reports.